jorgevallejo/clinic-tables-data/PEC3.md

 ### 7. Final assessment.

-Final assessment from source data and papaer: Do we have conclussions?
+Final assessment from source data and analysis: Do we have conclusions?
 Would be necessary a more advanced analysis?
 Would be necessary more data for obtaining another kind of information?